alvaroandresgarayromero/machinelearningsheet/docs/notes/supervised/naive_bayes_model.rst

 It calculates the probability of a certain event happening based on the joint probabilistic distributions of more than one features.
+The major advantages that Naive Bayes has over other classification algorithms is its ability to handle an extremely large number of features.
+Note that the output of the Naive Bayes algorithm is a classification.

 - 1. Conditional Probability to calculate the value proportional probability where P(A|B) is the posterior probability, and A is the event, and B can be multiple features: